Eigenstate capacity and Page curve in fermionic Gaussian states: Conclusion and Summary

-In this paper, we have studied the average eigenstate capacity of entanglement for the first time in fermionic Gaussian states and obtained explicit analytic expressions.
+In this paper, we have studied the average eigenstate capacity of entanglement in fermionic Gaussian states and obtained explicit analytic expressions.
+We obtain the analytic expressions for average CoE for both finite-size systems and in the thermodynamic limit.
+In thermodynamic limit, we further express it in terms of generalized hypergeometric and Kamp\'e de F\'eriet (KdF) functions.
+However, we could not find a closed-form expression of average CoE for finite-size systems.
 The average CoE possesses different properties as compared to the average entropies; for example, it is a convex function for small subsystem size, but it starts to become concave once the subsystem size increases.
 In contrast to the entropies, it proportionally depends on subsystem fraction.
-Moreover, based on numerical findings, we conjecture the variance of the average CoE to be a smooth function of $f$.
-It would be very interesting to find a closed-form expression of it.
+Moreover, based on numerical findings, we conjecture the variance of the average CoE to be a continuous function of $f$.
+We consider the variance numerically and it would be very interesting to find an analytic, closed-form expression of it.

-We have considered the complex SYK$_2$ model, both analytically and numerically.
-In the thermodynamic limit, we have derived an analytic expression of the average CoE which we have verified numerically.
-As observed in Fig.\ref{fig:numsyk}, the average CoE is not maximum at $f=1/2$, which is attributed to the fact that the CoE is a good probe for the partial entanglement structure \cite{deBoer:2018mzv}.
+We have considered the complex SYK$_2$ model, both analytically and numerically, in the thermodynamic limit.
+We have derived an analytic and closed-form expression of the average CoE which we have verified numerically.
+As observed in Fig.\ref{fig:numsyk}, the average CoE is not maximum at $f=1/2$, which is attributed to the fact that the CoE is a good probe for the partial entanglement structure \cite{PhysRevD.99.066012}.
 It will be interesting to understand the mechanism behind this behaviour in terms of entanglement.
 We have also shown in Fig.\ref{fig:syk} (b) that the finite-size effects are negligible as we approach the thermodynamic limit.
 Finally, based on above findings, we propose the average eigenstate CoE as a useful probe to distinguish between integrable and quantum-chaotic systems.